CSWCSS-Chi-Article/CSWCSS_ChiArticle_Frontend/README.md

 # CSWCSS_ChiArticle

 ## Introduction
   Chi_Article was designed under the strong and powerful leadership of Chinese language department.
-It is clearly a great success as a decentralized web application built by CSWCSS.
+It is clearly a great success as a decentralized web application developed by CSWCSS.

 ## Current Version
   Beta v0.5 - <a href="https://cswcss-chi-article.herokuapp.com/v1/">View Here</a>